Rudolf Pleil: 1947

-The beginning of the trial in the district court of Brunswick was set for October 31, 1950.
+The beginning of the trial in the district court of Brunswick was set for 31 October 1950.
 Pleil had already been sentenced to 12 years in prison on a manslaughter charge by the Landgericht Braunschweig.

 Background to the arrest

-The most frequent references to Rudolf Pleil came from the Harz, but also in other regions one knew about him and pointed towards this person.
+The most frequent references to Rudolf Pleil came from the Harz, but also in other regions, one knew about him and pointed towards this person.
 A resident of Hof, who maintained a small pension for returnees in the 1940s and was informed about the conditions on the border, thought that he still had an impressive memory of Pleil.

-Pleil's arrest was initially arrested for killing Hermann Bennen during a physical altercation on a border crossing; Pleil had killed Bennen with a hatchet.
+Pleil's arrest was initially arrested for killing Hermann Bennen during a physical altercation at a border crossing; Pleil had killed Bennen with a hatchet.
 Bennen was his second male victim.
 The court found him guilty of manslaughter, as he was heavily intoxicated at the time.
-If he had been found guilty of murder, he would have received the death penalty.
-The remaining crimes remained unsolved, for which a superficial approach was shared by the police and judicial authorities.
+If he had been found guilty of murder, he could have received a death sentence, as the West German judiciary still permitted capital punishment at the time.
+The remaining crimes remained unsolved, for which the police and judicial authorities shared a superficial approach.
 The fact that many of the victims were not from the area was also considered, as they were often people uprooted as a result of the war and post-war conditions.

 While in custody in Celle, Pleil finally confessed to further murders.
 In a memoir titled Mein Kampf - after Adolf Hitler’s autobiography - he claimed to have committed a total of 25 murders, and thus one more than Fritz Haarmann.
 In the book, he referred to himself as the "greatest murderer".